MistNovel - Read Web Novel Stories & Fiction Online

 "Then I guess you had better make sure this works out," Cathy said.
 She touched her cranberry-covered finger to the space at the bottom of the contract where a signature line had begun to pulse with light.

-The contract’s language rearranged itself, settling into final form.
-Cathy watched as her name appeared in elegant script alongside terms that made her stomach clench: *Seven days of service as contracted consort.
+The contract's language rearranged itself, settling into final form.
+Cathy watched as her name appeared in elegant script alongside terms that made her stomach clench: Seven days of service as contracted consort.
 Full access to the Johnson Family Reserve as payment.
-The contracted party maintains authority over the FMC within the bounds of the agreed-upon role.
-Upon expiration of the contract, both parties are released from obligation.*
+The contracted party maintains authority over the first party within the bounds of the agreed-upon role.
+Upon expiration of the contract, both parties are released from obligation.

 "There," Jeremy said, his voice oddly strained.
 He released her wrist.
 The connection between them severed like a cut cord.
 "It is done.
 You are, for all intents and purposes, my fiancée.
 And I am bound to protect you from harm and fulfill my duties as your romantic consort."